ztlevi/ML_101/docs/Neural_Networks/YOLO.md

 - The YOLO design enables end-to-end training and real-time speeds while maintaining high average precision

-- Divides the input image into a S × S grid.
+- Divides the input image into a $$S \times S$$ grid.
 If the center of an object falls into a grid cell, that grid cell is responsible for detecting that object.

 - Each bounding box consists of 5 predictions: $$x, y, w, h$$, and confidence.
 The $$(x, y)$$ coordinates represent the center of the box relative to the bounds of the grid cell.
 The width and height are predicted relative to the whole image.
 The confidence prediction represents the IOU between the predicted box and any ground truth box.

 - Each grid cell also predicts C conditional class probabilities

 - Models detection as a regression problem.
 It divides the image into an even grid and simultaneously predicts bounding boxes, confidence in those boxes, and class probabilities.
-These predictions are encoded as an $$S × S × (B ∗ 5 + C)$$ tensor.
+These predictions are encoded as an $$S \times S \times (B \ast 5 + C)$$ tensor.

 # Yolo 9000